watson-developer-cloud/assistant-simple/README.md

     WATSON_ASSISTANT_PASSWORD=87iT7aqpvU7l
     ```

-1. In your IBM Cloud console, open the Watson Assistant service instance where you imported the workspace.
+1. In your IBM Cloud console, open the Conversation service instance where you imported the workspace.

 1. Click the menu icon in the upper-right corner of the workspace tile, and then select **View details**.